 Information from top-down assessments can also be used to periodically update and improve inventories.
 A large number of measurement studies have shown that a small fraction of sites, or a small fraction of certain categories of equipment in the natural gas supply chain, account for a large proportion of total emissions.
-Based on experience in the US, 5% of sources were generally responsible for over 50% of total emissions^{2,7}.
-These sources, known as high-emitting sources, may not be accounted for in emission inventories.
-As satellite methods and other top-down assessments become routinely available, it will become possible to regularly compare bottom-up emission inventories to independent top-down quantifications.
+Based on experience in the US, 5% of sources were generally responsible for over 50% of total emissions.
+These sources, known as high-emitting sources, may not be accounted for in emission inventories and multiple programs have been established to quickly identify sources with large emission rates.
+These programs include the large emission event (super-emitting event) identification and reporting program, established in 2023 by the U.S. Environmental Protection Agency for sources with emission rates >100 kg/h,10 and the emerging Methane Alert and Response System (MARS) of the UN's International Methane Emission Observatory (IMEO).11 As satellite methods and other top-down assessments expand large emission event identification systems globally, it will become possible to regularly compare bottom-up emission inventories to independent top-down quantifications.
 These comparisons can be challenging but can guide continual improvement of inventories of methane emissions.